paldhous/ucsc/2020/multimedia-journalism/md/static-charts-r.md

 # Making static graphics with R

-In today's class, we will begin to explore how R can be used to make graphics from data, making customized static graphics with the **[ggplot2](http://docs.ggplot2.org/current/)** package.
-This is part of the [tidyverse](https://www.tidyverse.org/), so you already have it installed from last week.
+In this class, we will begin to explore how R can be used to make graphics from data, making customized static graphics with the **[ggplot2](http://docs.ggplot2.org/current/)** package.
+This is part of the [tidyverse](https://www.tidyverse.org/), so you already have it installed.

-### The data we will use today
+### The data we will use

 Download the data for this session from [here](data/static-charts-r.zip), unzip the folder and place it on your desktop.
 It contains the following files: